MyArtGallery

 Australian art galleries with surrealism art

-Surrealism emerged in the 1920s as a radical artistic movement that sought to unlock the creative potential of the unconscious mind.
-Born partly from Dada's post-war disillusionment and partly from Freudian psychology, the movement rejected rational constraints and embraced dreams, automatism, and unexpected juxtapositions as valid sources of artistic truth.
-Rather than portraying the world as it appears, surrealist artists deliberately distorted reality—melting clocks, impossible landscapes, and hybrid creatures became their visual language for exploring the irrational and the subconscious.
+Surrealism opened in the 1920s as a radical artistic movement bent on tapping into the creative potential of the unconscious mind.
+It grew out of Dada's post-war disillusionment and drew heavily on Freudian psychology, rejecting rational constraints in favour of dreams, automatism, and unexpected juxtapositions as sources of artistic truth.
+Surrealist artists didn't bother portraying the world as it actually looks.
+They deliberately twisted reality instead, using melting clocks, impossible landscapes, and hybrid creatures as their visual language for exploring the irrational and subconscious.

 Dickson, Canberra